 Applying a pattern similar to the '332' rhythm to this time signature in a linear context.

-In this 5/8 fill construction lesson you will be taking a pattern similar to the sixteenth note 332 rhythm and applying it in a linear context to create some Syncopated Fills.
-These patterns will also be similar to the Hand To Foot Triplets fill concept.
+In this 7/8 fill construction lesson you will be taking a pattern similar to the sixteenth note 332 rhythm and applying it in a linear context to create some Syncopated Fills.
+These patterns will also be similar to the Hand To Foot Triplets fill concept which has also been applied to similar patterns In 5/8.

 The basis of the pattern is going to be three sixteenth notes played on the right hand, the left hand then the right foot.
-You are then going to play this as many times as possible within the time signature, which will be three full times.
-If you do some quick sums you will realize this gives you one sixteenth note left over.
-For that one beat you can either add in a single strike on any voice or extend the last note of the last phrase to an eighth note.
+You are then going to play this as many times as possible within the time signature, which will be four full times.
+If you do some quick sums you will realize this gives you two sixteenth notes left over.
+For those two beats you can either add in two single strokes on any voice or extend the last note of the last phrase to an eighth note.

 Listed below are several ideas using this concept in various different ways.
 In later exercises I have moved the single note around within the bar, which breaks up the groups of three in some wierd ways.
 In the first example I have orchestrated a basic version of the fill on the snare and have included phrase markings to clarify the groupings.